 2. Bribe People To Buy

-This is about my other store, Work Necklaces, but the principle holds true.
+This is about another store I don't have anymore, Work Necklaces, but the principle holds true.
 I went to an in person event and gave away a free necklace if they would buy one on Etsy.
 I had one taker and now have more sales showing up on my store.

 I also had another bestie who wanted a bunch of them, I “sold” her 3 on Etsy and gave her 5 in real life.
 Again, just to build up the sales on my Etsy store.

 The nice thing is that I have enough profit margins in my products to be able to discount to friends and still make some money!

 3. Use Promoted Listings

 This one is a no-brainer for me.
 Etsy has the ability to use promoted listings built right into the system.

 It will give you a really high sounding number to start per click.
 I think mine was in the $.41 cent range, but now-a-days I am paying between 5-7 cents a click.